jsaelhof/movie-picker/README.md

+BUGS

+- If no movies meet the criteria (none less than 90 minutes, empty list etc) the app blows up

 UI TODO:

-- Add a mute/disabled state to prevent a movie from being picked until reactivated.
 - Pick should not filter the list.
 Pop it up in a modal or insert a section under the button.
 Use a short animation of random selections before showing the choice.
 - Restrict pick to a certain genre.
 - No source.
 Is there a way to search Netflix/Prime/Disney?
 - Mobile view
 - Idea: Highlight/filter long and short movies on rollover?
 Probably not needed.
+- ~~Add a mute/disabled state to prevent a movie from being picked until reactivated.~~
 - ~~Switch to Axios.~~
 - ~~Need to build a DB request wrapper.
 Too much duplication.~~
 - ~~Undo for move to watched list action.
 Use toast.~~